MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/extended-capabilities-from-a-wdm-audio-driver.md

 ## <span id="extended_capabilities_from_a_wdm_audio_driver"></span><span id="EXTENDED_CAPABILITIES_FROM_A_WDM_AUDIO_DRIVER"></span>

 By handling the [**KSPROPERTY\_GENERAL\_COMPONENTID**](../stream/ksproperty-general-componentid.md) property, an audio filter can provide hardware-specific information that applications can use to uniquely identify the underlying device.
-Microsoft Windows XP is the first version of Windows to support this feature; this feature is not available in earlier versions.

 The filter provides the hardware-specific information in the form of a [**KSCOMPONENTID**](/windows-hardware/drivers/ddi/ks/ns-ks-kscomponentid) structure that contains the following: